|

 - Several AAFs (Automatic Application Features) allows the user to manage the different worksheets.

-| | Comment | The Comment property gets and sets the different characteristics of comments in a cell of a Spreadsheet control. | CurrentWorksheet | The CurrentWorksheet property is used to get and change the current worksheet in a Spreadsheet control. | FilePath | The FilePath property gets: - the name of the xlsx file associated with a Spreadsheet control.
+| | Comment | The Comment property gets and sets the different characteristics of comments in a cell of a Spreadsheet control. | CurrentWorksheet | The CurrentWorksheet property gets and sets the current worksheet in a Spreadsheet control. | FilePath | The FilePath property gets: - the name of the xlsx file associated with a Spreadsheet control.

 - the name of the file associated with an Image Editor control.